The Blue Ridge Independent Living Center assists people with disabilities to live independently.

-The Center serves residents of the Fifth Planning District of Virginia which includes the counties of Alleghany, Botetourt, Craig and Roanoke counties and the cities of Covington, Roanoke and Salem
+The Center serves residents of the Fifth Planning District of Virginia which includes the counties of Alleghany, Botetourt, Craig and Roanoke and the cities of Covington, Roanoke and Salem.

-♦ Advocacy – Assistance in gaining equal access to services that individuals with disabilities are entitled to receive.
+Assistance in gaining equal access to services that individuals with disabilities are entitled to receive.
+Click to learn more.

-♦ Independent Living Skills Training – Assistance in obtaining the skills needed to live independently, such as financial management, acquired social skills, household management, etc.
+Assistance in obtaining the skills needed to live independently, such as financial management, acquired social skills, household management, etc. Click to learn more.

-♦ Information and Referral – Information about assistive equipment, recreation, accessibility, legislation, and other disability-related issues.
+Information about assistive equipment, recreation, accessibility, legislation, and other disability-related issues.
 Referrals are also made to local service providers to assist individuals to locate resources needed to become or remain independent and in the community.
+Click to learn more.